Rae-ARK/ARKlight/README.md

 The installer checks for an installed CPython interpreter.

-Presence alone is not sufficient.

-The interpreter must satisfy ARKlight's declared Python compatibility requirements.

-The compatibility source of truth is ARKlight's package metadata, not a separately maintained installer version constant.

-If a compatible system Python exists, the installer presents it as an available option.

-If it is missing or incompatible, the system-Python option is disabled.
+If a system Python is found, the installer presents it as an available option.
+If none is found, the system-Python option is unavailable and the private runtime becomes the path forward.

+The installer does not maintain its own Python version compatibility matrix.
+It has one install step — the current stable ARKlight release — and lets that release's own package metadata be the thing that fails loudly if an interpreter genuinely can't run it, rather than trying to predict that in the installer ahead of time.

 ---